AlexKrachun/entertaining-machine-learning/README.md

 # entertaining-machine-learning
-In this repository I am implementing from scratch or dealing with some machine learning ideas that interest me
+In this repository I am implementing from scratch or dealing with some machine learning ideas that interest me.
+Would like to explore my own ideas.

 to implement